cvat-ai/cvat/site/content/en/docs/api_sdk/cli/_index.md

 ### Create

-To create a project, you have to define its labels.
+While creating a project, you may optionally define its labels.
 The `project create` command accepts labels in the same format as the `task create` command;
 see that command's examples for more information.